txhammer68/plasma-Lockscreen-nest-hub/readme.md

 * node js server required for js scripts
 * ical, fs, weather-app install required to work
 * using node JS functions and systemd to run the scripts at certain times to keep lockscreen current
+* you must edit the qml files to reflect the location of these files, also the node JS files must be changed to reflect the location to write the JS variable files

 #### Node JS functions
 * node natday1.js creates file called natday.js which is used in Clock.qml as a variable with import statement
 * node weather creates file called temp.js which is used in LockscreenUi.qml as a variable with import statement